hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 ![Dismissal options for the Modal](/assets/components/modal/modal-dismissal-actions.png =798x*)

-In addition to having proper ways for the user to dismiss a Modal, ensure the entry point for a Modal should also be straightforward enough that if a user accidentally dismisses it, the Modal can be easily triggered again.
+In addition to having proper ways for the user to dismiss a Modal, ensure the entry point for a Modal is straightforward enough that if a user accidentally dismisses it, the Modal can be easily triggered again.

 ### Via dismiss button